MagalhaesGustavo/currency-exchange/README.md

 ## Collection Test

-There is a Postman Collection commited at the root path named "Currency Exchange.postman_collection.json" to import at the Postman enviroment to test the methods
+There is a Postman Collection commited at the "postman" folder named "Currency Exchange.postman_collection.json" to import at the Postman environment to execute the requests

 ## Unit Tests

-To check de tests coverage access the Jacoco report at path: target -> jacoco-report -> index.html
+To check the unit tests coverage access the Jacoco report at path: target -> jacoco-report -> index.html

-To check the mutation tests access the Pitest report at path: target -> pit-reports -> index.html
+To check the mutation tests report access the Pitest report at path: target -> pit-reports -> index.html

 ## Metrics

-To watch the metrics, actuator is configured and the metrics can be accessed at the URL: http://localhost:8015/currencyexchange/actuator
+To watch the metrics, actuator is configured in the project and the metrics can be accessed in the URL: http://localhost:8015/currencyexchange/actuator